Where can I get a copy of the Executive Order with the Standards of Conduct for Notaries Public?

 The journal must be a bound book with sequentially numbered pages.
 A journal that has entries that are sequentially numbered will satisfy this requirement as well.
 The purpose of requiring a bound book is to prevent pages from being removed or altered.
 The book might be a special notary journal or a plain, bound book with sequentially numbered pages from a stationary store.
 Regardless of the kind of book you use, you must record all the information required by the Executive Order.

-Conducting a real estate closing involves the practice of law in Massachusetts.
+No. Conducting a real estate closing involves the practice of law in Massachusetts.
 Thus, non-attorney notaries public may not conduct real estate closings.
-A notary public who is employed by a bank may notarize a document in conjunction with the closing of his or her employer's real estate loans.
-Also, a non-attorney notary public who works for a bank may notarize bank documents relating to an equity line of credit or a refinance mortgage, absent other violation of the Executive Order.
+A non-attorney notary public may, however, notarize a document that is later used in a real estate closing.

-Can attorneys charge for their legal work drafting a document that they also notarize?
+May an attorney charge for his or her legal work drafting a document that he or she also notarizes?

 Yes.
-Notaries can charge no more than the statutory amount set forth in General Laws chapter 262, section 41.
-(For example, the cost of noting, including recording and notices, shall not exceed $1.25.)
+Notaries can charge no more than the statutory amount set forth in General Laws chapter 262, section 41 for performing a notarial act.
 However, an attorney or other professional may still charge a separate fee for document preparation or other professional services that are provided in conjunction with a document that is being notarized.

-If there is a space for a date it should be filled in with the correct date or lined through by the document signer.
+If there is a space for a date, or any other blank, it should be filled in with the correct date or lined through by the document signer.
 If the document simply doesn't have a date, it is acceptable to notarize it and record in your journal that the document has no date.

-No. A notary cannot notarize a document if he or she has a direct financial or beneficial interest in the transaction that the document is codifying.
-Being named in a document means that the notary cannot act as an impartial party.
+No. A notary may not notarize a document if he or she has a direct financial or beneficial interest in the transaction that the document is codifying.
+Being named in a document means that the notary may not act as an impartial party.

 A photocopy or fax may be notarized, but only if it bears an original signature.
 That is, the copy must have been signed with an ink pen.
-A photocopied or faxed signature may never be notarized.
+A photocopied or faxed signature may never be notarized because the principal is not in the presence of the notary.
 Note that some public recorders will not accept notarized signatures on photocopied or faxed sheets because they will not adequately reproduce in microfilming.
 Also, if the document has been faxed on glossy fax paper, a copy should be made on bond paper and that copy then signed and notarized, as wording on glossy fax paper often fades.
 When carbon copies are made, the notary will sometimes be asked to conform rather than to notarize the copies.
 To conform a copy, the notary must reaffix the official seal on the copy (carbon will not readily transfer a seal impression) and write "Conformed Copy" prominently across the copy.

 Does a document have to be signed in my presence?

-No and yes.
-Documents requiring acknowledgements do not need to be signed in the notary's presence.
-However, the signer must appear before the notary at the time of notarization to acknowledge that he or she freely signed for the purposes stated in the document.
+In order to witness a signature or perform a jurat, the principal must sign the document in the presence of a notary.
+If a document has been signed outside the presence of the notary, the notary may perform an acknowledgement of the signature as described in the Executive Order if the signer appears in person before the notary at the time of notarization to acknowledge that he or she freely signed for the purposes stated in the document.
 An acknowledgement certificate indicates that the signer personally appeared before the notary, was identified by the notary, and acknowledged to the notary that the document was freely signed.
-On the other hand, documents requiring a jurat must indeed be signed in the notary's presence, as directed by the typical jurat wording, "Subscribed (signed) and sworn to before me…."
-In executing a jurat, a notary guarantees that the signer, personally appeared before the notary, was given an oath or affirmation by the notary, and signed in the notary's presence.
-In addition, even though it may not be a statutory requirement that the notary positively identify a signer for a jurat, it is always a good idea to do so.
+On the other hand, documents requiring a jurat must be signed in the notary's presence, as directed by the typical jurat wording, "Subscribed (signed) and sworn to before me…."
+In executing a jurat, a notary states that the signer, personally appeared before the notary, was given an oath or affirmation by the notary, and signed in the notary's presence.

 May I complete certificate wording in blue ink or do I have to use black?